anr-bmbf-pivot/draft-lenders-dns-cns/draft-lenders-dns-cns.md

 {::boilerplate bcp14-tagged}

-# LLN Node Considerations
+# Constrained Node Considerations

-Nodes within an LLNs are only to assumed stub resolvers.
+Nodes within an constrained networks are only to assumed stub resolvers.
 That means they only query information from an upstream DNS server but MUST NOT distribute DNS information, possibly received from an upstream DNS server, themselves.

 # DNS Server Consideration

-A DNS server that is aware that the querying node is a node within an LLN SHOULD resolve a CNAME until the originally requested resource record type is reached.
-This reduces the number of message exchanges within an LLN.
+A DNS server that is aware that the querying node is a node within a constrained network SHOULD resolve a CNAME until the originally requested resource record type is reached.
+This reduces the number of message exchanges within a constrained network.

 The DNS server SHOULD send compact answers, i.e., additional or authority sections in the DNS response should only be sent if needed or if it is anticipated that they help the DoC client to